|

 Where to stay in Gyeongju

 Staying overnight in the ancient city should be on your bucket list if you have the time.
-Not only you will have more time to explore the charming place, but you will also have the chance to stay in a traditional Korean house.
+Not only will you have more time to explore the charming place, but you will also have the chance to stay in a traditional Korean house.

 If you do have the time and choose to spend 2 days in Gyeongju, here are a few great accommodation options to have in mind: